SriharshaEtigowni/starter-hugo-academic/content/publication/Towards_cyber-physical_intrusion_tolerance/index.md

 publication: In *2015 IEEE International Conference on Smart Grid Communications (SmartGridComm)*
 publication_short: In *SmartGridComm*

-abstract: While cyber-physical systems are widely deployedand known to be difficult to analyze due to their increasing complexity, the number of sophisticated attacks against them have been constantly growing.
-This necessitates semi-automated in-trusion response and recovery capabilities for timely terminationof ongoing attacks and effective recovery of the infrastructural normal and safe operations.
-In this paper, we present CPR,a cyber-physical response system to protect power grid criti-cal infrastructures, and discuss major challenges in theoreticalformulation and practical deployment of fully-automated toler-ance capabilities in settings where continuous physical dynamics continuously interact with cyber-side discrete computation logic.Our evaluation results show that CPR leverages its hybrid cyber-physical formulation, and efficiently selects optimal joint response strategies in both physical and cyber networks.
+abstract: While cyber-physical systems are widely deployed and known to be difficult to analyze due to their increasing complexity, the number of sophisticated attacks against them have been constantly growing.
+This necessitates semi-automated intrusion response and recovery capabilities for timely termination of ongoing attacks and effective recovery of the infrastructural normal and safe operations.
+In this paper, we present CPR,a cyber-physical response system to protect power grid critical infrastructures, and discuss major challenges in theoretical formulation and practical deployment of fully-automated tolerance capabilities in settings where continuous physical dynamics continuously interact with cyber-side discrete computation logic.
+Our evaluation results show that CPR leverages its hybrid cyber-physical formulation, and efficiently selects optimal joint response strategies in both physical and cyber networks.

 tags: []

 # Display this page in the Featured widget?
-featured: true
+featured: false

 # Custom links (uncomment lines below)
 # links: